Tagiyev's Theater: Construction and opening

-In 1882, H. Z. Taghiyev submitted for approval to the Baku City Government a project of a theater building to be raised on his own plot located in the center of Baku.
+In 1882, H. Z. Taghiyev submitted for approval to the Baku City Government a project for a theater building to be raised on his own plot located in the center of Baku.
 The theater edifice was built in 1883.
 This is how a theater firstly appeared in Baku, and until 1911 it was the only theatrical building in the city.
 The architect was Khrisanf Vasilyev (according to his project and the building of the passenger station was raised in Baku).

 The newspaper "Kaspi" reported on 20 November that the opening of the newly built theater building would follow.
 Later, on 25 November, the newspaper announced that the commission which examined the theater's building found it usable and that the first performance could take place on 27 November.
 Finally, on 27 November 1883, there was the H. Z. Tagiyev's Theater opening and the auditorium was full.
 The drama of N. A. Potemkin the “Poor in Spirit” was staged.
 The newspaper "Kaspi" noted:

 Theater’s history in the late 19th-early 20th centuries

 On 10 August 1890, an amateur performance was held at the Tagiyev's Theater for the poor students of the Real School.
 A comedy-joke in 4 acts by D. A. Mansfeld “On Shares” and a one-act vaudeville by P. A. Karatygin “Witzmunder” were staged with success.
-Despite the fact that, there was a strong stuffiness, the auditorium was almost full, and the funds raised amounted 300 rubles.
+Even though, there was a strong stuffiness, the auditorium was almost full, and the funds raised amounted 300 rubles.
 The very premises of the theater were provided to the amateur actors free of charge.

 On 20 April 1898, the "Evil for good" play, by Iskender-bey Melikov, was shown by a troupe of amateurs at the Tagiyev's Theater.
-On 7 December of the same year, Najaf-bey Vezirov's play "Out of the rain and under the downpour" and his vaudeville "Home education" were staged on the benefit of the poor students of the Baku Real School.
+On 7 December of the same year, Najaf-bey Vezirov's play "Out of the rain and under the downpour" and his vaudeville "Home education" were staged for of the poor students of the Baku Real School.

 On 8 December 1899, a fire broke out in the theater and at the end of that year, the renovation of the edifice was completed.
-The reconstruction was carried out on the basis of the project of the civil engineer Pavel Kognovitsky, being approved by the Construction Department of the Baku Governorate.
+The reconstruction was carried out based on the project of the civil engineer Pavel Kognovitsky, being approved by the Construction Department of the Baku Governorate.
 In 1900, the premises of the Tagiyev's Theater were restored.
 Before the fire, the office of H. Z. Tagiyev was also located in the theater's building, and after the reconstruction, it was transferred to another building.

 In 1900, Nariman Narimanov wrote in his book the “Fiftieth Anniversary of Haji Zeynalabdin Tagiyev and his merits in front of people":

 On 12 (25) January 1908, the premiere of the first Azerbaijani national opera "Leyli and Majnun" by Uzeyir Hajibeyov took place at the Tagiyev's Theater.